-Note: As of Gecko 44, the allowed quota of push messages per application is not incremented when a new notification fires when another is still visible, for a period of three seconds.
-This handles cases where a burst of notifications is received, and not all generate a visible notification.
+Note: As of Gecko 44, the allowed quota of push messages per application is not incremented when a new notification fires, when another is still visible, for a period of three seconds.
+This handles cases where a burst of Push messages is received, and not all generate a visible notification.

 ServiceWorker.
 It contains information sent from an application to a

-- Provides a way to receive notifications from third-party servers as well as request URLs for push notifications.
-This interface has replaced functionality offered by the obsolete
+- Provides a way to receive notifications from third-party servers, as well as request URLs for push notifications.
+This interface has replaced the functionality offered by the obsolete

 - Provides access to push data sent by a server, and includes methods to manipulate the received data.